Bob Hope Theatre

 242 E. Main Street,

-The Fox California Theatre was built in 1930 by the Fox West Coast Theatre circuit.
-It opened on October 14, 1930 with Spencer Tracy in “Up the River”.
-The Wurlitzer 3 manual 9 rank theatre organ had been saved from its original installation in the T&D/California Theatre, and was opened by organist Inez McNeil, who had been the original resident organist on the instrument.
+It reopened on October 14, 1930 with Spencer Tracy in “Up the River”.
+The Wurlitzer 3 manual 9 rank theatre organ had been retained in its original installation, and was opened by organist Inez McNeil, who had been the resident organist on the instrument.

 Despite various efforts to bring back the Fox Theatre, it wasn’t until 1996 that its true and lasting resurrection was realized.
 Today, the Fox Theatre is a lively concert hall and a survivor of the decline of the movie palace.
 With over 2,000 seats, the Fox Theatre is still a stunner.
 A Robert Morton 4 manual theatre organ has been installed, originally installed in the Fox Theatre, Seattle in 1928.